 College visits are an extremely important part of the college admissions process.
 The earlier you start, the more real college will become to your student.

-Strategies 4 Admissions recommends beginning visits as early as your student’s freshman year in high school.
+Strategies 4 Admissions recommends beginning visits as early as your student’s first year in high school.
 We can help you integrate visits into vacations, recommend targeted college tour trips, and advise your student on how to get the most out of the visit and evaluate the college afterwards.

 We can even assist your student in integrating what they’ve learned on the visit into their college application.